rmsk2/pwman/README.md

 The `bkp` command can be used  to store a local backup of any password safe.
 When the password safe is stored at a WebDAV location `bkp` allows you to perform the backup without first explcitly mounting the WebDAV share as a local drive.

+The `qrc` command allows to represent the contents of an entry as a QR code.
+For this pupose a new file is created which is subsequently displayed using the viewer program specified in the `RUSTPWMAN_VIEWER` environment variable.
+You probably want to delete the file after you have scanned the QR code.

+In addition the Python script `totp.py` in this repo can be used to determine the contents of a QR code stored in an image file and to print that contents to stdout.
+For reasons of symmetry it also works the other way round, i.e. data read from stdin can be represented as an image file containing a QR-code.

 Here an overview of the environment variables that `pwman` uses